Jezzamonn/fourier/content/README.md

 1. Make a copy of [content.md](content.md).
 1. Change all the English parts into another language.
 See [content-es.md](content-es.md) for an example.
-   - If you could also create a translation of the title, that'd be great!
+   - Note that there are some sections like button labels that also need to be translated within the HTML sections.
 1. Either email the file to me (fourier@jezzamon.com), or send a pull request with the updated file and I'll get it on the website!

 Please also make sure to credit yourself!
 Feel free to add a section at the end of the article.